Vassar LGBTQ Oral History Project

-The Vassar LGBTQ Oral History Project is a partnership between the LGBTQ Center, the Women’s Studies Program and the Vassar College Archives that began in the fall of 2012.
-The goal of the project is to capture the experiences, stories and reflections of LGBTQ and ally alumnae/i as well as former and current LGBTQA staff members.
+The Vassar LGBTQ Oral History Project was a partnership between the LGBTQ Center, the Women’s Studies Program and the Vassar College Archives that began in the fall of 2012 under the Director at that time, Judy Jarvis.
+The goal of the project was to capture the experiences, stories and reflections of LGBTQ and ally alumnae/i as well as former and current LGBTQA staff members.
 LGBTQ Center staff, faculty, alumnae/i, archivists and students recognize the need to expand Vassar’s LGBTQ holdings as a way to document our LGBTQ history for both posterity and for current and future students to use in their academic research.
-The LGBTQ Center director and student research assistants are trained in oral history methods by local non-profit Sound and Story, and conduct 90-minute to three-hour interviews with interested Vassar LGBTQ community members.
+The LGBTQ Center director and student research assistants were trained in oral history methods by local non-profit Sound and Story, and conducted 90-minute to three-hour interviews with interested Vassar LGBTQ community members.

 How can I access audio and/or transcripts from the interviews?

-As of April 2014, the Vassar LGBTQ Oral History Project Team has conducted 13 interviews, in addition to the 6 oral histories gathered as part of the Women’s Studies 219 class, Queering the Archive.
-Some of these interviews are already available at the link below, and as additional audio, commentary and transcripts are finalized, they will be posted.
+As of April 2014, the Vassar LGBTQ Oral History Project Team had conducted 13 interviews, in addition to the 6 oral histories gathered as part of the Women’s Studies 219 class, Queering the Archive.
+Some of these interviews are available at the link below.

 To see what is available, visit Vassar College Library Oral History Collection.